History of Linux: Open Source Development Lab and Linux Foundation

 The Open Source Development Lab (OSDL) was created in the year 2000, and is an independent nonprofit organization which pursues the goal of optimizing Linux for employment in data centers and in the carrier range.
 It served as sponsored working premises for Linus Torvalds and also for Andrew Morton (until the middle of 2006 when Morton transferred to Google).
 Torvalds worked full-time on behalf of OSDL, developing the Linux kernels.

 On 22 January 2007, OSDL and the Free Standards Group merged to form The Linux Foundation, narrowing their respective focuses to that of promoting Linux in competition with Microsoft Windows.
 As of 2015, Torvalds remains with the Linux Foundation as a Fellow.

 Companies

 Despite being freely available, companies profit from Linux.
 These companies, many of which are also members of the Linux Foundation, invest substantial resources into the advancement and development of Linux, in order to make it suited for various application areas.
 This includes hardware donations for driver developers, cash donations for people who develop Linux software, and the employment of Linux programmers at the company.
-Some examples are Dell, IBM and Hewlett-Packard, which validate, use and sell Linux on their own servers, and Red Hat (now part of IBM) and SUSE, which maintain their own enterprise distributions.
-Likewise, Digia supports Linux by the development and LGPL licensing of Qt, which makes the development of KDE possible, and by employing some of the X and KDE developers.
+Some examples are Dell, IBM, and Hewlett-Packard, which validate, use and sell Linux on their own servers, and Red Hat (now part of IBM) and SUSE, which maintain their own enterprise distributions.
+Likewise, Digia supports Linux by the development and LGPL licensing of the Qt toolkit, which makes the development of KDE possible, and by employing some of the X and KDE developers.